 Oak Ridge National Laboratory brings together experts from across scientific disciplines to analyze all aspects of the bioenergy supply chain—from biomass resources to the environmental sustainability of a fully developed bioeconomy.
-Current research focuses on conducting resource assessment and analysis, investigating methods to reduce logistics costs for the bioenergy industry, determining best management practices for socioeconomic and environmental sustainability, ensuring infrastructure and biorefinery materials are compatible with bio-oils, converting biomass to resin for 3D printing, and developing new technologies to enable lower-cost conversion of biomass to biofuels and bioproducts.
+Current research focuses on conducting resource assessment and analysis, investigating methods to reduce logistics costs for the bioenergy industry, determining best management practices for socioeconomic and environmental sustainability, ensuring infrastructure and biorefinery materials are compatible with bio-oils, developing biocomposites for 3D printing, and developing new technologies to enable lower-cost conversion of biomass to biofuels and bioproducts.

 This ORNL research is funded primarily by the DOE Bioenergy Technologies Office with additional support from Laboratory Directed Research Funds, US Department of Agriculture, and industry partners.
-Researchers with ORNL’s Bioenergy Technologies Program also collaborate frequently with the Bioenergy Science Center, which is funded by the DOE Office of Science.
+Researchers with ORNL’s Bioenergy Technologies Program also collaborate frequently with the Center for Bioenergy Innovation, which is funded by the DOE Office of Science.

 Feedstock Supply & Logistics

 ORNL’s expertise in resource assessment and economics led to the production of DOE’s first Billion-Ton Study with the Department of Agriculture in 2005.
 Updated again in 2011 and 2016 to evaluate the economic and environmental sustainability of large-scale production and collection of biomass for bioenergy, these reports confirmed the feasibility of US lands supplying a billion dry tons of biomass annually.
 Current R&D focuses on developing advanced modeling and data tools to study biomass industry deployment scenarios and examining the potential environmental effects of producing increased amounts of biomass for a national bioeconomy.